 How to Compress Images Without Losing Quality

 If your blog, portfolio or landing page feels sluggish, images are almost certainly the culprit.
 A single uncompressed photo can weigh more than the entire rest of the page combined.
-The good news: compressing images well is easy, free, and takes less than a minute per file once you know what you're doing.
+The good news: compressing images well is usually quick once you know which format and dimensions the page actually needs.

-This guide covers the formats that matter in 2026, the right dimensions for the web, and how to compress safely without uploading your files to sketchy third-party servers.
+This guide covers the formats that matter, the right dimensions for the web, and how to compress safely without uploading your files to sketchy third-party servers.

 Why image compression matters more than ever